ComputationalRobotics/2025-ES-AM-158-PSET/README.md

 ## Prerequisites

 You should be comfortable with the topics below.
 If not, you can **self-study the relevant background with P-SET 0 and the refresher links below**.
+Always ask ChatGPT if you have problem debugging.

 **Linear Algebra**
 - Vectors/matrices, norms & inner products, eigen/SVD, least squares.